 How it Works

-- Download the AlohaSafe Alert app on the Apple app store or the Google Play store and run through the setup screens.
+- Activate Exposure Notifications on your iPhone or download the AlohaSafe Alert app on Google Play and run through the setup screens.

 - Your device, using Bluetooth technology, can now anonymously communicate with other phones.
-Devices running the AlohaSafe Alert app “ping” each other, measuring the strength of the Bluetooth signal and duration of interaction.
+Devices running AlohaSafe Alert “ping” each other, measuring the strength of the Bluetooth signal and duration of interaction.

-- When your app senses a close contact, the two devices will exchange a secure, random, anonymous code.
-Location, name and any other identifiable information are never included.
+- When AlohaSafe Alert senses a close contact, the two devices will exchange a secure, random, anonymous code.
+Location, name and any other identifiable information are never included

-- If you test positive for COVID-19 and have the app running on your device, you will have the ability to share the anonymous codes your phone has transmitted.
+- If you test positive for COVID-19 and have AlohaSafe Alert activated on your device, you will have the ability to share the anonymous codes your phone has transmitted.
 By sharing your anonymous codes, anyone you exchanged codes with (that meet the minimum exposure criteria), will receive an anonymous notification of possible exposure.

 - For an exposure notification to be triggered, devices you were in proximity to while infectious must meet a minimum threshold of exposure, which is a distance of 6 ft or less for a minimum of 15 minutes.
 The 15 minute threshold is cumulative, so a notification will be sent if you were in close contact with one or more positive individuals for a total of at least 15 minutes.